 - Past MES Theses - The Evergreen Library Catalog lists all MES theses, alphabetical by title.
 Most theses written after 2006 can be accessed as PDF files.

-All students must submit at least one paper thesis, signed by your reader, to be bound for library archives and one electronic thesis for the library catalog.
-When you are ready to submit, please follow the formatting guidelines in the MES Thesis Handbook (above), fill out the Thesis Binding Order Form, pay your binding fee at the Cashier's Office, and then set up an appointment with the MES Student Assistant by calling 360-867-5940.
+All students must submit at least one paper thesis, signed by your reader, to be bound for library archives and one electronic thesis for library circulation.
+When you are ready to submit, please follow the formatting guidelines in the MES Thesis Handbook (above), fill out the Thesis Binding Order Form (above), pay your binding fee at the Cashier's Office (instructions in Handbook), and then set up an appointment with the MES Student Assistant by calling 360-867-5940.
 Once your thesis is submitted, we will send it to be bound as soon as we receive a handful of other theses.
-You will be contacted when we receive the bound copies (4-6 weeks after mailing) if you ordered any copies for yourself.
-Your thesis should be submitted no later than the Friday of Week 10 of the quarter in which you last took thesis credits.
-If you are not ready to submit by that date, you must take at least two credits with your reader the following quarter and submit during that quarter, assuming your reader has agreed.
+You will be contacted when we receive the bound copies (up to 8 weeks after mailing) if you ordered any copies for yourself.
+Your thesis must be submitted no later than the Friday of Week 10 of the quarter in which you last took thesis credits.